 Henry Peter completed his studies in law at the University of Geneva in 1979, and in 1981 he was called to the Geneva bar.
 Following an assistantship in Geneva, a period of study as a visiting scholar at the University of California in Berkeley and legal work in Lugano, he obtained his PhD at the University of Geneva in 1988.
-He is a partner in the law firm Kellerhals Carrard Lugano SA and a Member of the Board of Directors of the Kellerhals Carrard Genossenschaft (cooperative).
+He is a partner in the law firm Kellerhals Carrard Lugano SA.
 He has also served since 1997 as professor of business law, and since 2017 as President of the Geneva Centre for Philanthropy, at the University of Geneva.
 Between 2004 and 2015, he was a Member of the Swiss Takeover Board.
 Since 2007, he has been a Member of the Sanctions Commission of SIX Swiss Exchange.
-Since 2021, he has also been Chairman of the Board of Trustees of the Foundation for the Lugano Faculties of the Università della Svizzera italiana and a Member of the University Council of the Università della Svizzera italiana.
+He is also Chairman of the Board of Trustees of the Foundation for the Lugano Faculties of the Università della Svizzera italiana and of the Foundation of the Museo d'Arte della Svizzera italiana, as well as a Member of the University Council of the Università della Svizzera italiana.

-Henry Peter will be put forward for re-election as Member of the Board of Directors at the Annual General Meeting of Swiss Life Holding on 15 May 2024.
+Henry Peter will be put forward for re-election as Member of the Board of Directors at the Annual General Meeting of Swiss Life Holding on 14 May 2025.

-- Sigurd Rück Ltd, Chairman of the Board of Directors - Casino de Montreux SA, Chairman of the Board of Directors and Member of the Audit Committee - Brembo Reinsurance AG, Chairman of the Board of Directors - Consitex SA, Member of the Board of Directors - Ermenegildo Zegna N.V., Member of the Board of Directors and Chairman of the Compensation Committee - Global Projects Services Ltd, Member of the Board of Directors - Bank Lombard Odier & Co Ltd, Member of the Board of Directors and Chairman of the Audit Committee - A. Mersmann Limited, Chairman of the Board of Directors - Contexa SA, Member of the Board of Directors - Vhernier Suisse SA, Chairman of the Board of Directors - Sebol Holding SA, Sebol Immobilier SA, JG27 SA Summer SA, Member of the Board of Directors - Swiss Olympic Association, Vice President of the Disciplinary Chamber of Swiss Sport - University of Geneva, Member of the Audit Committee since 2011.
+- Sigurd Rück Ltd, Chairman of the Board of Directors - Casino de Montreux SA, Chairman of the Board of Directors and Member of the Audit Committee - Brembo Reinsurance AG, Chairman of the Board of Directors - Consitex SA, Member of the Board of Directors - Ermenegildo Zegna N.V., Member of the Board of Directors and Chairman of the Compensation Committee - Global Projects Services Ltd, Member of the Board of Directors - Bank Lombard Odier & Co Ltd, Member of the Board of Directors and Chairman of the Audit Committee - A. Mersmann Limited, Chairman of the Board of Directors - Contexa SA, Member of the Board of Directors - Sebol Holding SA, Sebol Immobilier SA, JG27 SA, sole Member of the Board of Directors - Summer SA, Vice Chairman of the Board of Directors - University of Geneva, Member of the Audit Committee - Fondation Aventinus, Member of the Board of Trustees - Fondazione Lugano per il Polo Culturale, Member of the Board of Trustees since 2011.
 From 2003 to 2011, Martin Schmid was a member of the government of the Canton of Graubünden, where he initially managed the Department for Justice, Security and Health and subsequently the Department for Finance and Municipalities.
-Martin Schmid is President of the association Entwicklung Schweiz, the Kantonsspital Graubünden Foundation, the Institute of Law and Economics at the University of St. Gallen (ILE-HSG) and the Swiss Gas Industry Association (VSG/ASIG).
-He is also a Member of the Executive Board at economicsuisse, the umbrella association for Swiss business, and a Member of the Advisory Committee at EXPERT-suisse, the Swiss auditing, tax and fiduciary association.
+Martin Schmid is President of the association Entwicklung Schweiz, the Kantonsspital Graubünden Foundation, the Institute of Law and Economics (ILE) at the University of St. Gallen (until 31 December 2024) and the Swiss Gas Industry Association (VSG/ASIG).
+He is also a Member of the Executive Board at economiesuisse, the umbrella association for Swiss business, and a Member of the Advisory Committee at EXPERTsuisse, the Swiss auditing, tax and fiduciary association.